alfonsosaera/gGENEplot/README.md

 ![](README_files/human5.png)

-naming the transcripts also allows to check the intron sizes so they do not desapear when the exon size is corrected
+naming the transcripts also allows to check the intron sizes so they do not desapear when the exon size is corrected (compare this and the previous diagram)

 ``` r
 newORDER <- c("var 1", "var 2", "var 3", "var 4", "var 5", "var 6", "var 7",